POSH

 “Did they ask you to keep secrets?”

-“Did they ask for photos, money, gifts, or personal information?”
+“Did they ask for photos, money, gifts, passwords, or personal information?”

 “Did they threaten you or make you feel trapped?”